geoffsalmon/bytebuffer/README.md

 ## Usage

-Use put-* and take-* functions for each data type to add and remove data to a bytebuffer.
+Use put-* and take-* functions for each data type add to and remove from a bytebuffer.

     (def buff (byte-buffer 100))
     (put-int buff 84)